kaoosz/Verx/README.md

-clone repository
+Clone the Repository
 ```
 git clone https://github.com/kaoosz/Verx.git
 ```

-create .env in the root of project
+Create a .env file in the root of the project with the following content:

 ```
 DATABASE_URL="postgresql://user:admuser@localhost:5433/dbpostgre?schema=public"
 ```

-install all dependencys
+Install All Dependencies
 ```
 npm install
 ```

-now its time just run
+Run the Application
 ```
 docker-compose up -d --build
 ```